ben-spanswick/hugo-blog/content/datascience/buildanagent.md

 You should probably schedule that dentist visit!
 ```

----

-## Why This is Actually Cool
+### Why This Pattern Actually Works

-### It Chains Actions
-Give it a complex goal and watch it break things down:

-"Calculate my monthly budget and find related todos" becomes:
+**It chains actions intelligently.** Give it a complex goal like "Calculate my monthly budget and find related todos" and watch it break the problem down:
 1. Use calculator for budget math
 2. Search todos for financial items
 3. Combine and present results

-### It Adapts
-If a tool returns unexpected results, the agent adjusts.
-No rigid scripting.
+**It adapts on the fly.** If a tool returns unexpected results, the agent adjusts its approach.
+No rigid scripting required.

-### It Explains Itself
-You can see exactly what it's doing and why.
-Full transparency.
+**It explains itself.** You can see exactly what it's doing and why.
+Full transparency into the decision process.

----

-## Level Up Ideas

-**Connect to real services:**
+### Scaling Beyond Toy Examples

+The real power emerges when you connect to actual services:
-- Weather APIs
+- Weather APIs for context-aware suggestions
-- Your calendar
+- Your calendar for scheduling intelligence
-- Email or Slack
+- Email or Slack for communication
-- Smart home devices
+- Smart home devices for automation

-**Add memory:**
+- Document systems for knowledge retrieval

+You can also add persistence:
-- Store past conversations
+- Store conversation history
-- Remember your preferences
+- Remember user preferences
 - Build context over time

-**Go proactive:**
+Or go proactive:
-- Run on a schedule
+- Run agents on schedules
-- Send you daily summaries
+- Send daily summaries
 - Alert about important changes

-**Get fancy:**
-- Web interface with Flask/FastAPI
-- Voice commands
-- Mobile app integration

----

-## The Breakthrough Moment
+### The "Aha" Moment

-After playing with this for a few days, something clicked.
-This isn't just automation - it's delegation to something that can actually think through problems.
+After playing with this pattern for a few days, something clicked that changed how I think about AI tooling.
+This isn't just automation - it's delegation to something that can actually reason through problems.

-I asked it to "help me prep for my Monday meetings" and watched it:
-1. Search my todos for meeting-related items
+I tested it with "help me prep for my Monday meetings" and watched it methodically search my todos for meeting-related items, calculate available prep time, suggest a preparation schedule, and offer to set reminders.
-2. Calculate how much time I had available
-3. Suggest a preparation schedule
-4. Offer to set reminders

-It felt less like using a tool and more like working with a really efficient intern.

-**That's the magic of agentic AI.** You're not just getting answers - you're getting a thinking partner that can take action.
+It felt less like using a tool and more like working with a capable assistant who could think through multi-step problems.
+That's the fundamental shift with agentic AI - you're not just getting answers, you're getting a thinking partner that can take action.

----

-## Start Building
+### Start Building Today

-The code above is literally all you need to get started.
-Clone it, modify the tools, add your own functions.
+The code above is literally all you need to begin.
+Fork it, modify the tools, add your own functions.
+Most importantly: start simple and expand gradually.

-Most importantly: **start simple.** Don't try to build Jarvis on day one.
-Build something that solves one small problem really well, then expand from there.
+Don't try to build Jarvis on day one.
+Build something that solves one small problem really well, then iterate from there.

-The future isn't about replacing humans with AI.
-It's about humans working with AI that can actually get stuff done.

-What will you build first?
+The future isn't about replacing humans with AI - it's about humans working alongside AI that can actually get stuff done.
+What will you delegate first?

----

-*Pro tip: Keep your API costs low while experimenting by using GPT-3.5 for simple tasks and only upgrading to GPT-4 when you need the extra reasoning power.*